HMRC Crypto Nudge Letter: What to Do in 60 Days

 - Gather your transaction history.
 Export data from every exchange and wallet you've used.
 For DeFi activity, you'll need on-chain data from block explorers — exchange CSVs won't capture it.

 - Calculate your gains correctly.
 HMRC requires Section 104 pooling with same-day and 30-day bed-and-breakfast matching rules.
 A simple "bought at X, sold at Y" calculation is not sufficient.
-See our complete 2024/25 guide →
+See our 2025/26 self-assessment filing guide → (or our complete 2024/25 guide for the now-closed year).

 - Separate income from capital gains.
 Staking rewards, airdrops, and LP fees are income (taxed at 20–45%).
 The underlying token disposals are CGT (taxed at 18–24%).
-These go on different parts of your self-assessment.
+These go on different parts of your self-assessment — and once your DeFi income is large enough, it can pull you into payments on account the following year.
 Read our staking tax guide →

 - Amend past returns if needed.
 You can amend a return within 12 months of the filing deadline.
 Beyond that, you can make a voluntary disclosure to HMRC.
 The sooner you do it, the lower the penalties.